The machine learning features include analysis functions that provide a wide variety of flexible ways to analyze data for anomalies.

-When you create jobs, you specify one or more detectors, which define the type of analysis that needs to be done.
-If you are creating your job by using machine learning APIs, you specify the functions in Detector Configuration Objects.
+When you create anomaly detection jobs, you specify one or more detectors, which define the type of analysis that needs to be done.
+If you are creating your job by using machine learning APIs, you specify the functions in Detector configuration objects.
 If you are creating your job in Kibana, you specify the functions differently depending on whether you are creating single metric, multi-metric, or advanced jobs.
-For a demonstration of creating jobs in Kibana, see Getting started.

 Most functions detect anomalies in both low and high values.
 In statistical

 terminology, they apply a two-sided test.
 Some functions offer low and high

 apply one-sided tests, detecting anomalies only when the values are low or